 The Company is controlled by Viacom 18 Media Private Limited, incorporated in India, which owns 100% of the Company's outstanding shares.
-Viacom 18 Media Private Limited is controlled by Network18 Group, India (represented through TV 18 Broadcast Limited, India) which owns 51% of Viacom 18 Media Private Limited outstanding shares.
-The remaining 49% of Viacom 18 Media Private Limited outstanding shares are owned by Viacom Group, USA (represented through MTV Asia Ventures (India) Pte.
-Ltd, Mauritius and Nickelodeon Asia Holdings Pte.
-Ltd, Singapore).
+Viacom 18 Media Private Limited is controlled by Network18 Group, India (represented through TV 18 Broadcast Limited, India) which owns 50,994% of Viacom 18 Media Private Limited outstanding shares.